Lawyers say Black man killed by North Carolina police hit with 'kill shot' to back of head | Law-Order

 An official autopsy has yet to be released, though the death certificate had indicated Brown died of a gunshot to the head.
 "It was a 'kill' shot to the back of the head," said attorney Ben Crump, citing the private autopsy conducted by Brent Hall, a former medical examiner in Boone, North Carolina.
 "It went into the base of the neck, bottom of the skull and got lost in his brain.
 That was the cause of death."

-Pasquotank County Sheriff Tommy Wooten and Chief Deputy Daniel Fogg have said the deputies were trying to serve warrants on Brown stemming from a felony drug charge, and that Brown had a history of resisting arrest.
-They urged the public to reserve judgment until all evidence is reviewed by the State Bureau of Investigation, which is overseeing the probe of the shooting.
-"This tragic incident was quick and over in less than 30 seconds and body cameras are shaky and sometimes hard to decipher.
-They only tell part of the story," Wooten said in a video posted on social media on Monday.

-Wooten did not respond to a request for comment.
-His office said on Friday that seven sheriff's deputies had been placed on administrative leave after the shooting.
+Seven sheriff's deputies have been placed on administrative leave, Wooten's office said last week.
 Crump said on Monday that there was evidence from at least nine cameras, including police body cam and dash cam videos, but that Pasquotank County Attorney Michael Cox had decided against showing more evidence to the family.

 Cox did not respond to a request for comment.
 Wooten has said his office is seeking court approval to release the video to the public, a necessary step under state law.
 A court hearing is scheduled for Wednesday on whether the body cam footage can be disclosed to media organizations.